edx-h/edx-h.github.io/_posts/2023-10-28-The-Cloud-Migration-Roadmap-of-Big-Data-Business-PART-II---Migration-Works.md

 The migration of the BI system is simple.

 After data and infrastructure are migrated, the database link information can be configured to the new Impala, Presto, StarRocks clusters.
-For the offline data management platform, the workload of migrating to the cloud is large, and thousands of offline data tasks have been accumulated.
+For the offline data management platform, the overall migration workload is large, since thousands of offline data tasks have been accumulated.
 It is necessary to successfully run through the DAG on the cloud platform.

 ## Migration Tasks
 ### Infrastructure Migration